Lumi-supercomputer/LUMI-AI-example/docs/data_storage.md

 # Data Storage Options

 ## Executive Summary
-For most distributed parallel I/O-bound tasks you want to use on LUMI the stripting feature of the parallel FS Lustre.
+For most distributed parallel I/O-bound tasks you want to use on LUMI the stripting feature of the parallel Lustre FS.

-LUMI-P has 32 OSTs.
-LUMI-F has 58 OSTs.
+Keep in mind that  LUMI-P has 32 OSTs and LUMI-F has 58 OSTs.
-Overstriping may be useful when accessing

 ## Intro